IQSS/dataverse/scripts/backup/run_backup/README_IMPLEMENTATION.txt

 The backup script is implemented in Python.
 The following extra modules are needed:

+(versions tested as of the writing of this doc, 11.14.2017)

-psycopg2    - PostgresQL driver
+psycopg2    [2.7.3.2] - PostgresQL driver
-boto3       - AWS sdk, for accessing S3 storage
+boto3       [1.4.7]   - AWS sdk, for accessing S3 storage
-paramiko    - SSH client, for transferring files via SFTP swiftclient - for reading [not yet implemented] and writing swift objects.
+paramiko    [2.2.1]   - SSH client, for transferring files via SFTP swiftclient [2.7.0]   - for reading [not yet implemented] and writing swift objects.

 1. Database access.